-2.2.1 Where a letter of termination of employment has already been received or where a letter of resignation has been submitted and accepted, the decision whether or not to submit or resubmit a case to the Appointment and Promotion Committee will be made by the Provost.
+2.2.1 Where a letter of termination of employment has already been received or where a letter of resignation has been submitted and accepted, the decision whether or not to submit or resubmit a case to the Committee on Library Personnel PolicyAppointment and Promotion Committee will be made by the Provost.

-2.2.2 Reconsideration of a non-mandatory case in the year immediately following disapproval of a promotion or tenure recommendation should only be requested on the basis of strong evidence that a substantially higher level of achievement has been reached in the intervening year.
+2.2.2 Reconsideration of a non-mandatory case in the year immediately following disapproval-non-approval of a promotion or tenure recommendation should only be requested on the basis of strong evidence that a substantially higher level of achievement has been reached in the intervening year.
 The resubmitted file should then be presented in two parts.